AxelBcr/BetterFinancialReport/readme.md

 Simply double-click `Update_Dashboard.bat` to:
 1. Launch the extraction process
 2. Update the Excel database
-3. Open Power BI Dashboard
-4. Continue running with hourly updates (can be minimized)
+3. Continue running with hourly updates (can be changed in the .bat)

 ### Manual Execution